 “I went from feeling totally capable in my job, spending my days attending meetings, connecting with people and climbing the corporate ladder to sitting at home all day with my baby, and it left me feeling quite isolated,” Barrett admits.

 “I missed those daily interactions with coworkers and grabbing a quick dinner after work with a girlfriend.
 My husband and I started to feel like two ships passing in the night as I would be climbing into bed an hour after he’d got home from work, as I was trying to catch up on the sleep I was missing out on every night.”

 Ask yourself, are you feeling isolated, or are hormones and/or fatigue just getting on top of you?
 Once you’ve recognised it’s loneliness you’re experiencing, you can look at ways to tackle it.

 2. Reach out to friends and family

 Many people may assume you’re so busy caring for your new bub that you won’t have enough time to socialise and may steer clear by trying to give you “space”.
 Don’t be afraid to reach out and assure them that actually, a quick coffee catch-up is exactly what you need.

 While it may seem like a herculean task, especially in the really early days, simply getting out of the house can help clear the cobwebs enormously.
 Some fresh air, sunshine and a quick chat with the cute barista at your local coffee shop can help you feel like you’ve rejoined the human race.

-Dubbed “Tinder for mums” two Melbourne mothers, Felicity Morrow and Antoinette Marshall, have launched the UK app Mush in Australia, which connects like-minded mothers in their local area.
+Dubbed “Tinder for mums” two Melbourne mothers, Felicity Morrow and Antoinette Marshall, launched the UK app Mush in Australia, that connects like-minded mothers in their local area.

-It’s easy to fall into the trap of putting your needs on the backburner while caring for bub, but carving out some “you” time is crucial for not only your sanity, but for your relationships with both your partner and baby.
+It’s easy to fall into the trap of putting your needs on the backburner while caring for bub, but carving out some me-time is crucial for not only your sanity, but for your relationships with both your partner and baby.